Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 If you’re above a healthy weight, losing even a small amount of weight can help to improve your blood glucose levels.
 Regular physical activity including strength training can also help your body to use insulin better too.

-You don’t need to change everything at once.
-It's easier (and more sustainable) to start with a few simple goals.
-Here are some ideas
+You don’t need to change everything about your diet at once.
+It's easier (and more sustainable) to start with a few simple healthier food goals.
+Here are some ideas:

 • Making half your main meal plate vegetables